Woodland Park (Columbus, Ohio): Transportation

 Woodland Park's southern boundary, Broad Street, is notable because of its history as the National Road.
 Woodland Park’s eastern boundary, the Norfolk and Southern Railroad, is notable as well.
 Originally constructed as the Scioto Valley Railroad, and later operated as the Ohio Subdivision of the Norfolk and Southern Railroad.
 The railroad terminated about a mile and a half, or less, north of Fifth Avenue in the modern day Americrest neighborhood.

 The neighborhood once had a streetcar line that connected it with downtown.
 The streetcar went east-to-west along Long Street, and turned north-to-south to connect Long to Broad Street, and to the north side of Franklin Park.
-The Streetcar began service prior to 1905 in ceased operations shortly after 1940.
+The Streetcar began service prior to 1905 and ceased operations shortly after 1940.
 Additionally, there are 10 Central Ohio Transit Authority, or COTA, bus stops in the neighborhood with access to the No. 6, the "Sullivant" route, and No. 10, the "East Broad Street” route.
 Other COTA routes include the No. 16 and No. 81 routes.